What are the benefits of breastfeeding for the baby?

 - vitamins

-- minerals in ideal concentrations for the development of the baby.
+- minerals in ideal concentrations for baby's development.

-- hormones that help regulate baby's behavior and establish a healthy digestion and elimination system.
+- hormones that help regulate the baby's behavior and establish a healthy digestive and elimination system.

 Breast milk provides natural nutrition for a new baby because it comes directly from mom.

-Breastfeeding minimizes the time spent preparing milk because most babies are ready to breastfeed immediately after birth.
-It also reduces crying between feedings, as hungry newborns cling eagerly to their mother's breasts.
+Breastfeeding minimizes the time spent preparing milk because most babies are ready to nurse immediately after birth.
+It also reduces crying between feedings, as hungry newborns eagerly cling to their mother's breasts.

 3 - Feeling of security

 The act of breastfeeding emotionally connects new parents to their babies, as they have full physical custody of their offspring at all times.
-This feeling of security allows new moms to raise their babies quietly and naturally without stress or interruption from doctors or other caregivers.
+This feeling of security allows new mothers to raise their babies calmly and naturally without stress or interruption from doctors or other caregivers.

-Although many people find breastfeeding embarrassing or unattractive, it has many benefits for mother and child that make it worthwhile, no matter how difficult it may seem at first glance.
-Mothers who take this time to care for their children reap many benefits such as reduced stress , greater emotional security, and healthier children than those who provide formula milk instead.
+Although many people consider breastfeeding inconvenient or unattractive, it has many benefits for both mother and child that make it worthwhile, no matter how difficult it may seem at first.
+Mothers who take this time to care for their children reap many benefits such as reduced stress , greater emotional security, and healthier children than those who provide formula instead.
 With proper planning on both sides, breastfeeding is a great way to raise healthy babies!

 4- Protection against diseases

-Breast milk helps your baby fight off illnesses and ailments.
+Breast milk helps your baby fight off illnesses and diseases.

 After birth, the first milk your breasts produce is called colostrum.
 It helps stop harmful germs that can make your baby sick.
-Colostrum does this by covering the walls of your baby's digestive system so germs have no place to grow.
-This protection is even more important if your baby was born before term (premature).
+Colostrum does this by coating the walls of your baby's digestive system so germs have nowhere to grow.
+This protection is even more important if your baby was born prematurely.

-Breastfeeding helps reduce the chances that your baby will:
+Breastfeeding helps reduce the risk that your baby will:

 - has diarrhea, ear or lung infections;